SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 ---
-title: Don't Be a Troll, Be a Wizard! (draft)
+title: Don't Be a Troll, Be a Wizard!
 description: A vision for how scientific knowledge engineering could support data-driven policy development.
 This is a preliminary high-level strategic document to develop such tools to support efforts such as 314 Action.
-This document is a draft.
 layout: default
 ---
 By *Gully A. Burns*